OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

+' + '*   For information about children’s safety and parental controls, view our AT&T Smart Controls and DIRECTV Parental Controls.
 ' + '*   You have choices about certain types of advertising you get from us.
 ' + '*   You can control whether your anonymous information is used in our External Marketing &.
 Analytics Reports.
 ' + '*   You can choose whether to receive marketing calls, e-mails or text messages from us;
-' + '*   You have a choice about how we use your Customer Proprietary Network Information;
+' + '*   You have a choice about how we use your Customer Proprietary Network Information.
 ' + '

 ' + '